The Lands

 Ruler: The Emperor or Empress of Nerina

-Subjects: All human residents of Nerina
+Subjects: All residents of Nerina

 ORVILIA